cwrenhold/devc-nvim-commands/README.md

 - `devc-nvim install` - This will install neovim in the container
 - `devc-nvim install-nightly` - This will install the nightly version of neovim in the container
 - `devc-nvim install-dependencies` or `devc-nvim install-deps` - This will install the dependencies for neovim in the container
-- `devc-nvim setup-all` - This will install neovim in the container, install the dependencies, and copy your local neovim configuration into the container
+- `devc-nvim setup` - This will install neovim in the container, install the dependencies, and copy your local neovim configuration into the container
-- `devc-nvim setup-all-nightly` - This will install the nightly version of neovim in the container, install the dependencies, and copy your local neovim configuration into the container
+- `devc-nvim setup-nightly` - This will install the nightly version of neovim in the container, install the dependencies, and copy your local neovim configuration into the container
 - `devc-nvim help` - This will display the help message, including the available commands

+## Options

+- `-i` or `--id` - Sets the container ID to use.
+This is useful if the container ID could not be determined automatically
+- `-p` or `--path` - Sets the path to the workspace root.
+This is useful if you're currently in a different directory, e.g. a child directory

 If no command is provided, the script will default to starting neovim in the container.